Hong Kong

 There are many traditional legacy locations throughout Hong Kong.
 Murray house high.JPG |Murray House

 In Hong Kong/New Territories|New Territories you will find Ping Shan Heritage Trail passing by some of the most important ancient sights and the walled Hakka village of Tsang Tai Uk, Fu Shin Street Traditional Bazaar as well as a number of temples including Che Kung Temple, Man Monday Temple and the Temple of Ten Thousand Buddhas.
-In Hong Kong/Kowloon|Kowloon you will find the Kowloon Walled City Park at the location of the former Kowloon walled city.And on Hong Kong/Lantau|Lantau you will find the Stilt houses in Tai O, Po Lin Monastery and the Tian Tan Buddha Statue.
+In Hong Kong/Kowloon|Kowloon you will find the Kowloon Walled City Park at the location of the former Kowloon walled city and on Hong Kong/Lantau|Lantau you will find the Stilt houses in Tai O, Po Lin Monastery and the Tian Tan Buddha Statue.

 Tian Tan Buddha 2013 - Tian Tan Buddha